daos-stack/daos/doc/admin/pool_operations.md

 This is reflected in the set of supported
 [pool permissions](/doc/user/acl.md#permissions).

+A user must be able to connect to the pool in order to access any containers inside, regardless of their permissions on those containers.

 ### Creating a pool with a custom ACL

 To create a pool with a custom ACL: